 How to Join a Band

 Go to local shows to meet other musicians who make the kind of music you like and support them.
 You can always ask bands you like if they’re interested in jamming with a violinist to see what you can add to their sound.
-You should also keep your eyes open for postings on Craigslist and other sites where people might post if they’re looking for bandmates.

-Tips for Playing a Violin in a Band
+How to Play Violin in a Band

 Additionally, make sure that you have all the violin equipment you’ll need for live performances.
 Depending on the noise level in your band, you might be able to simply mic your violin on-stage and play.
 If your band is a bit louder, springing for an electric violin and an amp will be the best solution to ensure you are heard.